weld-project/weld/docs/language.md

       )
 ```

-# Sugar Operations
+# Sugar Operations and Macros

-To make programs easier to write, the Weld implementation also supports some "sugar" operations that translate into `for`s and builders.
+To make programs easier to write, Weld also supports some "sugar" operations that translate into `for`s and builders.
-These are currently represented as *macros*, which are substitution rules whose definitions are not handled by the optimizer.
+Most of are currently represented as *macros*, which are substitution rules whose definitions are not handled by the optimizer.
 The sugar operations are commonly used functional programming operations such as `map` and `filter`.
 We list them below: